shirsbrunner/shirsbrunner.github.io/src/articles/20210310_theeleventyexperiment/20210310_theeleventyexperiment.md

 ## Small update Sept 2023
 Entries can now be updated and a corresponding date can be added.
 A collection of posts is sorted by date updated before initial date.
 The mechanism was initially alien to me, but rather due to the arrow-functions than the logic itself.

+## Update Nov 2024
+The page now has a very basic type-tester (That will need some additional work).
+I'm not really sure on how to best organize things – assuming, I can do two different pages from one template (or from one folder with two templates and two texts so that shared ressources like webfont-files are still organized neatly).
+Not sure on how to do that yet.
+Also, the nav is now too big for the 320 mobile view.